cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Verifying that Only Secure Content is Allowed

 `UIWebView`s do not provide a method for this.
-However, you may inspect if the system enables the "Upgrade-Insecure-Requests" header by calling the `request` method of each `UIWebView` instance.
+However, you may inspect if the system enables the "Upgrade-Insecure-Requests" CSP (Content Security Policy) directive by calling the `request` method of each `UIWebView` instance ("Upgrade-Insecure-Requests" [should be available starting on iOS 10](https://www.thesslstore.com/blog/ios-10-will-support-upgrade-insecure-requests/) which included a new version of WebKit, the browser engine powering the iOS WebViews).
 See an example in the previous section "[Enumerating WebView Instances](#Enumerating-WebView-Instances)".

 For `WKWebView`s, you may call the method [`hasOnlySecureContent`](https://developer.apple.com/documentation/webkit/wkwebview/1415002-hasonlysecurecontent) for each of the `WKWebView`s found in the heap.
 Remember to do so once the WebView has loaded.